-How to cook our porchetta
+How to roast a porchetta

 Porchetta is the Italian word to describe a boneless suckling pig.
 It’s typically stuffed with herbs and slow roasted.
 Described by Elizabeth David as having an almost "medieval presence" at many Italian gatherings.
 There is a reason that crowds flock when they smell a porchetta roasting - certainly, the glory of a porchetta, golden with crackling and radiating with fragrance, would make any medieval court sing.

 We stuff Tamworth rare-breed pork bellies with fennel seeds, garlic, dried chilli, lemon zest and parsley before rolling them into a spiral and trussing.
 While the cooking of this belly takes minimal effort from you, for best results it deserves a slow cook.

 The word, ‘porchetta,’ describes a small pig in the Italian language.
 The dish originates from central Italy, most likely from a little town in Lazio called Ariccia.
 Recipes date back to the 12th century where porchetta would be the centrepiece of a celebration feast.
 Traditionally, the meat would be cooked in pits underground but today it is generally slow roasted in the oven.
 Still to this day, cooked and seasoned porchetta is a popular street food in Ariccia, throughout Umbria and enjoyed in sandwiches.

 Making porchetta is one of our favourite activities here at Meatsmith.
 We take a rare breed pork belly and butterfly it before generously seasoning the meat with fennel seed, garlic, chilli, lemon zest, salt, pepper and parsley.